JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ## Database bugs/fixes
 - MovieLookup table renamed to Movielookup as second capital causes an _ to appear in postgresql database tables view - Fixed

+## Manual testing
+### Rendering in browser & Reflow test
+Devices used: Windows 10 PC, Mac Studio, iPad Air 2, iPhone X
+Desktops
+-  Chrome, EDGE, Firefox on PC - PASS
+-  Safari, Chrome on Mac - PASS
+Tablet and mobile
+-  Safari - PASS
+I found that the web application and application reflowed and displayed correctly and as expected on different screen sizes and systems.